hackclub/jams-bounty/jams/getting_started_with_lua.md

 _Time estimation:_ 50 minutes

 ### Breakdown
-- Set up: Fork a replit starter with necessary materials
+- Set up: Fork a replit starter with necessary materials (5-10 minutes)
-- Part 1: knowing functions
+- Part 1: knowing keywords (10-15 minutes)
-- Part 2: let's combinate functions to do something (ex.: calculator - basic, scrabble game - internediate)
+- Part 2: let's play with the language (30 minutes)
 - Success!!!
 Now you know Lua!

 **Make sure your proposal answer these questions about your Jam idea:**